Can You Sell a House with a Mortgage In San Francisco Bay Area

 Normally, the total amount you need to pay off your current mortgage includes the interest you’ve accrued until now.
 When the sale goes through, your escrow company will request your mortgage lender to provide an updated payoff statement with the latest payout amount.

-Contact Your Mortgage Lender to Determine the Remaining Loan Balance in SF Bay Area
+Contact Your Mortgage Lender to Determine the Remaining Loan Balance in San Francisco Bay Area

 Getting a copy of the payoff statement is crucial so you understand how much of the home sale proceeds will be used to clear your debt.
 This knowledge can impact your decision to sell your house and purchase a new one.